Werner Bergmann

 Werner Bergmann (born 26 May 1950, Celle, West Germany) is a German sociologist.
-He is Professor of Sociology at the Center for Research on Antisemitism at the Technical University of Berlin.
+He is Professor of Sociology at the Center for Research on Antisemitism at Technische Universität Berlin.

-Bergmann's work focuses on sociology and history of anti-Semitism and related areas, including racism and right-wing extremism.
-His has published on the theory of social movements, forms of collective violence (pogroms, genocides) and on prejudice.
+Bergmann's work focuses on sociology and history of antisemitism and related areas, including racism and right-wing extremism.
+He has published on the theory of social movements, forms of collective violence (pogroms, genocides) and on prejudice.